 So, bike taxis fill that gap almost entirely.
 They are more convenient than local transport and cheaper than cabs.
 There are, indeed, several reasons why bike taxis like Rapido see the popularity that they are.

-Top Rapido Deals Available at GrabOn in March 2021
+Top Rapido Deals Available at GrabOn on 6th May 2021

 |Rapido Offer||Coupon Details||Validity|